omarAbdelhadyok/grokking_algorhitms/grokking_algorithms.md

 ### Divide and Conquer
 Suppose you're a farmer with a plot of land.
-The land is **1680** Meters wide and the height is **640** Meters.
+The land is **1680** Meters wide, and the height is **640** Meters.
 You want to divide this farm evenly into *square* plots.
 You want the plots to be as big as possible.

 How to figure out the largest size you can use for a plot of land?
 Use D&C.
 To solve the problem using D&C there are two steps :
-1- Figure out the base case.
+1. Figure out the base case.
 This should be the simplest possible case.
-2- Divide and decrease your problem until it becomes the base case.
+2. Divide and decrease your problem until it becomes the base case.

 Let’s use D&C to find the solution to this problem.
 What is the largest square size you can use?
 First, figure out the base case.
 The easiest case would be if one side was a multiple of the other side.
-Suppose one side is 25 meters (m) and the other side is 50 m.
+Suppose one side is 25 meters (m), and the other side is 50 m.
 Then the largest box you can use is 25 m × 25 m.
 You need two of those boxes to divide up the land.